sharat87/gass/README.md

 repos:
   - owner: sharat87
     name: prestige
-    deleteUnspecified: false  # If true, delete any secrets not mentioned in the below `secrets` list.
+    delete_unspecified: false  # If true, delete any secrets not mentioned in the below `secrets` list.
 Defaults to `false` if not specified.
     secrets:
       SOME_SECRET_NAME: super-secret-value

   - owner: sharat87
     name: just-a-calendar
-    deleteUnspecified: false
+    delete_unspecified: false
     secrets:
       ANOTHER_SECRET: value1
       SOME_LONG_SSH_KEY: |